MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Introduction

 In the digital age, vast amounts of data are being generated and collected at an unprecedented pace~\cite{aggarwal2011introduction,parviainen2017tackling}.
-Relational databases are very effective in managing structured data, but they face limitations when handling complex and interconnected data~\cite{he2008relational,moniruzzaman2013nosql}; graph databases are emerging as the leading data management technology for storing large knowledge graphs~\cite{vicknair2010comparison, robinson2015graph}.
-Therefore, there is a strong need for expressing association rules also in this context.
-In this work, we present a new operator for graph databases, called \texttt{MINE GRAPH RULE}, which is inspired by the relational {\tt MINE RULE} operator.
-We illustrate the syntax and semantics of the operator and then we demonstrate its expressive power through several progressive examples, all built around a small but sufficiently intricate motivating use case.
-We then describe how the \texttt{MINE GRAPH RULE} operator can be deployed to a community-supported library, called \emph{Awesome Procedures on Cypher} (APOC)~\cite{apoc}, and run over Neo4j, one of the most successful graph database system~\cite{jouili2013empirical,fernandes2018graph,dbranking}.
+Relational databases are very effective in managing structured data, but face limitations when handling complex and interconnected data~\cite{he2008relational,moniruzzaman2013nosql}; graph databases are emerging as the leading data management technology for storing large knowledge graphs~\cite{vicknair2010comparison,robinson2015graph}.
+Therefore, there is a strong need to express association rules in this context.
+The main challenge when extending the broad work on relational association rule mining to graph-based association rule mining is to move from a simple, tabular data model, where associations are discovered within simple groups, to a complex graph-based data model, where associations can be semantically richer, and at the same time adapt the notions of support and confidence so as to preserve the antimonotonicity property, guaranteeing good convergence of the discovery methods.